tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 09 Seconds
     Max Execution Time(recent) : 00 Hours: 03 Minutes: 18 Seconds
 ### Report Long Description
-    \-This report provides an Executive Summary overview of the status of backup jobs within defined backup windows.
+    \- This report provides an Executive Summary overview of the status of backup jobs within defined backup windows.
     \- Select a backup window to narrow the scope of the report.
     \- This report is equivalent to the following NetBackup OpsCenter report(s): Job Count within Backup Window.